Marketplace shelves in a forge workshop holding glowing amber crate-boxes with abstract guild symbols, the extensions catalog

 pforge ext remove healthcare-compliance

-📄 Full reference: EXTENSIONS.md, PUBLISHING.md
+📄 Full reference: Extensions guide, PUBLISHING.md on GitHub